 As much as we don’t want to admit it, we all experience classroom discipline issues.
 Some years, disciplinary problems are relatively nonexistent, but other years these hurdles seem insurmountable.
 Therefore, finding appropriate ways to rectify misbehavior without losing valuable learning time is the goal of every teacher.
-Discover three easy to implement classroom discipline ideas that will discourage negative behavior, resolve issues, and you never have to say a word!
+Discover three easy to implement classroom discipline ideas that will discourage negative behavior and will resolve issues.
+And the best part is…you never have to say a word!

 Non-Verbal Classroom Discipline Ideas